Would you like to get more information or apply?

 This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education and Skills Training.

-I picked CDI College because the class sizes are very small and so the teachers are very involved and they make sure that you always know what you're doing.
+I picked CDI College because the teachers are very involved and they make sure that you always know what you're doing.

 This course is a broad-based introduction to using a personal computer.
 It teaches the fundamentals of an operating system and the most popular application software including word processing, spreadsheets, and presentations.
 You will also learn about the Internet, Web browsers, electronic mail and antivirus software.
 The course is based on the Windows 7 operating system, Microsoft office 2013 and a variety of popular software programs for the Internet-related and security-related applications